 Different Types of Technical Debt

-There are three main types of tech debt, which you’ll likely encounter in your Product Management career.
+There are three main types of tech debt that you’ll likely encounter in your Product Management career.

 Deliberate tech debt

-Dag Liodden, CTO of of Tapad, described deliberate tech debt perfectly in his talk for FirstMark.
-He says that engineers know the right way to do things, and the quick way to do things.
+Dag Liodden, CTO of Tapad, described deliberate tech debt perfectly in his talk for FirstMark.
+He says that engineers know the right way to do things and the quick way to do things.
 “We sometimes deliberately incur tech debt to reduce time to market.”